By Nina Purton

 “We are not numbers,” Khalil says quietly.
 “We dream, we love, and we want to laugh again.”

-His words echo across generations of Palestinian voices reduced to statistics.
-But Khalil’s story — and the children’s laughter — push back against that dehumanization.
-Through Alegria, they remind the world that the essence of being human is not measured by survival alone, but by the ability to still imagine joy.
+Through Alegria, they remind the world that the essence of being human is not measured by survival alone, but by the ability to still imagine joy, connection, and a future worth living into.

 “When I hear a child’s laughter, I feel like there’s still life.”
 Khalil’s words return like a refrain.
 In Gaza, joy has become a language of survival.
-Through Alegria, Khalil and the children remind us that even under siege, the most human act is to keep creating, to keep laughing, to keep living.
+Through Alegria, Khalil and the children around him remind us that even under siege, people keep creating, keep caring, and keep insisting on their own humanity.

-Supporting Khalil means helping one of the few spaces of joy left in Gaza to continue.
-With limited resources and his only phone broken, even small contributions can help him buy essentials, replace his equipment, nourish himself and his siblings, and keep bringing moments of laughter to children who have lost nearly everything.
+Supporting Khalil means helping one of the few spaces of joy left in Gaza continue.
+With limited resources and his only phone broken, even small contributions can help him buy essentials, replace equipment, support himself and his siblings, and keep bringing moments of laughter to children who have lost nearly everything.

 You can support Khalil directly through Chuffed or his paypal account.